doganeraylin/about-me-/README.md

 ### Hello!
 This is Aylin!

 Hi!
 I'm a self-taught frontend developer with a passion for creating intuitive and engaging user experiences.
-I have a background in teaching English, and I have been exploring the world of frontend development for the past 8 months.
+I have a background in teaching English, and I have been exploring the world of frontend development since March 2022.
 My tech stack includes Next.js, React, JavaScript, SASS, CSS, Bootstrap, HTML, Strapi, PostgreSQL, TypeScript, Git, GitHub, Figma and Canva.
 I am excited to continue learning and growing in this field, and I'm eager to bring my skills and enthusiasm to a new frontend development role. <br>